 - Whether you are meeting obligations for any court-ordered programs

-Additionally, formal probation comes with onerous restrictions: you are subject to random drug testing, you cannot move or travel out of state without telling your officer (or even change jobs), and you might be ordered not to associated with certain people.
+Additionally, formal probation comes with onerous restrictions.
+You are subject to random drug testing.
+You cannot move or travel out of state without permission from your officer.
+When changing jobs, you must inform your PO immediately.
+You might be ordered not to associate with certain people.

 - File a motion for early termination with the court where you were convicted/sentenced

 - Give the prosecutor at least two days’ notice before the hearing